pangelu9/MEDVAE_NSD/README.md

 # MED-VAE: cross-subject fMRI latent alignment

-Code accompanying the paper.
+Code accompanying the paper Task-guided cross-subject latent alignment: a multi-encoder-decoder VAE, Angeliki Papathanasiou, Jascha Achterberg, Thomas E. Nichols, Rui Ponte Costa.

 MED-VAE learns a shared latent space across subjects from fMRI by jointly training per-subject encoders/decoders and a shared image (ANN) encoder.
 This repository reproduces the cross-subject **alignment**, **category-encoding**, and **reconstruction** results for MED-VAE and the two